brief illustration for -Post 9-maximium deflection distance

 Maximum deflection distance value by equations.

-The next slide image shows the slope and deflection equations for a simply supported beam under a uniformly Triangular distributed load.
+The next slide image shows a simply supported beam’s slope and deflection equations under a uniformly Triangular distributed load.

-The values of slope and deflection for a beam under triangular load.
+The values of slope and deflection for a beam under triangular load from mechanics of materials.

 The function value f(x) was on the numerator side, rerefer to the relation, where X0 is the starting point, f(x0) is the function value at x0, f'(x0) is the slope value of the function at point X0.